- New Patient Forms |

 Antibiotics generally will not be given over the phone.
 People with symptoms of sinus or respiratory infections should be examined, which can be done by a doctor in an urgent care center.back to top ^

-Narcotic-containing medications WILL NOT be given over the phone under any circumstance.
+Narcotic-containing medications CANNOT be given over the phone, or electronically prescribed, under any circumstance.
 This includes, but is not limited to:

 - Tylenol #3 and #4